Find providers

 • Seizure medication

-If you experience hives or other signs of an allergic reaction while taking Adderall, get emergency medical assistance immediately.
-Also, call a healthcare provider at once if you experience any of the following:
+If you experience hives or other signs of an allergic reaction while taking Adderall, you need to get emergency medical assistance immediately.
+You should also call a healthcare provider at once if you experience any of the following:

 • Heart problems like chest pain, shortness of breath